Arrondissement 14, Montsouris and Montparnasse

 The landmarks of arrondissement XIV surely are the Montsouris Park and the Montparnasse Cemetery.

-An attraction that you may not know are the Parisian Catacombs.
+An attraction that you may not know is the Parisian Catacombs.
 It is an ossuary in Paris underground.
-It is the place where Victor Hugo set part of his masterpiece Les Misserables!
+It is the place where Victor Hugo set part of his masterpiece Les Miserables!

 Arrondissement 14, the main attraction